cmatts-projects/aws-test-suite-ts/README.md

 * Localstack test container creation for DynamoDB and Cloudformation

 ## Cloudwatch
-The cloudwatch example demonstrates some basic logging of cloudwatch metrics and extracting statistics.
+The cloudwatch sample demonstrates some basic logging of cloudwatch metrics and extracting statistics.

 Features:
 * Bulk logging of metrics
 * Getting average statistics from metrics

 ## S3
-The S3 example demonstrates how to store and retrieve content in an S3 bucket.
+The S3 sample demonstrates how to store and retrieve content in an S3 bucket.

 Features:
 * Creation of an S3 bucket